CarlosCaPe/dataqbs_IA/projects/arbitraje/README.md

 - MEXC: `MEXC_API_KEY`, `MEXC_API_SECRET`

 Notes:
-- If `--use_balance` is enabled and balance is unavailable, the tool assumes 0 to avoid overstating profits.
+- Balance usage is always on; if balance is unavailable, the tool assumes 0 to avoid overstating profits.
 - For `--simulate_from_wallet`, when wallet cannot be read, simulation starts at 0 (currency per `--simulate_prefer`).

 ## SDK bootstrap (optional)